-- (a) When a party has requested that a grievance be submitted to an arbitration and either party has requested that a hearing date be set, an arbitrator will be assigned from the mutually agreed upon list of single arbitrators. - (b) Depending upon availability, single arbitrators shall be assigned cases on a rotating basis. - (c) The parties shall agree upon a list of arbitrators which shall be appended to this Agreement.
-An arbitrator may be removed from the list by mutual agreement. - (d) The parties shall endeavour to develop and maintain a list of acceptable arbitrators which is gender balanced.
+- (a) When a Party has requested that a grievance be submitted to an arbitration and either Party has requested that a hearing date be set, an arbitrator will be assigned from the mutually agreed upon list of single arbitration. - (b) Depending upon availability, single arbitrators shall be assigned cases on a rotating basis. - (c) The Parties shall agree upon a list of arbitrators which shall be appended to this Agreement.
+An arbitrator may be removed from the list by mutual agreement. - (d) The Parties shall endeavours to develop and maintain a list of acceptable arbitrators which is gendered balanced.